 Certain genetic variations can lead to slower caffeine metabolism or heightened adenosine receptor activity, making individuals more prone to experiencing anxiety symptoms after coffee consumption.

-Understanding these genetic factors is essential in recognizing why some people are more sensitive to caffeine’s anxiogenic effects than others.
+understanding these genetic factors is essential in recognizing why some people are more sensitive to caffeine’s anxiogenic effects than others.

 Differences in Metabolism Rates of Coffee Caffeine

-The fluctuating rates at which individuals metabolize caffeine in coffee play a pivotal role in determining the intensity and duration of its effects on anxiety levels.
+the fluctuating rates at which individuals metabolize caffeine in coffee play a pivotal role in determining the intensity and duration of its effects on anxiety levels.

 Genetic influences and metabolism variations have a substantial impact on how caffeine affects individuals, influencing their susceptibility to anxiety from coffee consumption.